Yaberra/grabbed/README.md

 # grabbed

-This app allows the user to find a resturaunt near them and make a reservation.
+This application allows the user to find a restaurant near them and make a reservation.

 USER STORY:
 -----------------------------------------------------------------------------------------